jonsteinsson/jonsteinsson.github.io/README.md

 ## Standard Workflow (Every Update)

-1. Open this folder in your editor:
+1. Navigate to the GitHub folder in your terminal: `/GitHub/jonsteinsson.github.io`.
-   - `/GitHub/jonsteinsson.github.io`
 2. Make your content/file edits.
 3. Preview locally:
    - Open Terminal